 Until mid-March, the first quarter of 2020 was ticking along quite nicely for both MoneyGram and Western Union.
 MoneyGram was even tracking at 6% year-on-year growth.

-Remittances remain an essential service for many consumers around the world even with the overall declines in the market.
-New customers acquisition via digital is supporting revenue at Western Union and MoneyGram, who reported 13% and 17% digital growth, respectively.
-Not bad, but a long way behind the growth of digital only players such as Remitly, who reported a 40% jump in transactions value and 100% customer growth from February to March.
+Remittances remain an essential service for many consumers around the world, even with the overall declines in the market.
+New customers acquisition via digital is supporting revenue at Western Union and MoneyGram, which reported 13% and 17% digital growth respectively.
+Not bad, but a long way behind the growth of digital only players such as Remitly, which reported a 40% jump in transactions value and 100% customer growth from February to March.

 It’s clear though that the digital growth was not enough to prevent a decline in the companies’ performance driven by the Covid-19 crisis.